+A great way to enjoy naturally gluten free fare is to explore international cuisine.
 Like many Indian dishes, Chana Masala is naturally gluten free.
+Use water or vegetable stock as the liquid and it's even vegan!
 The moment I first tasted this wonderfully aromatic blend of spices and chick peas I was hooked.
 I make this regularly.
 It's wonderful right off the stove and only improves with a little time in the fridge.
 So make lots!

 I first discovered this dish in my "Spilling the Beans" cookbook by Julie Van Rosendaal and Sue Duncan.
 It doesn't need any conversion to make it gluten free but I've added my own little twist to simplify a bit.
 The list of spices may seem a little intimidating but they are all good to have in your spice rack anyway.
 Especially since you're going to get hooked on this and make it often.
 From there you'll probably want to take on more Indian cuisine.